 is green tea good for blood pressure

 Green tea does not need any hype, because it has been in the headlines and the spotlight since time immemorial.
-It has been labelled the “golden key” to many health benefits like weight reduction, reducing the risk of chronic diseases, and promoting cognitive function.
+It has been labeled the “golden key” to many health benefits like weight reduction, reducing the risk of chronic diseases, and promoting cognitive function.

 You may know the health benefits of green tea in weight loss and promoting mental and cognitive well-being, but are you aware of the effects of green tea consumption on blood pressure?
 No?
 You’re in luck!
 Today we will be answering the question, is green tea good for blood pressure?

-Green Tea
+Does Green Tea Raise Blood Pressure?

-Finally, to today’s star of the show, green tea.
 Green tea intake is widespread worldwide with most celebrities and famous cookbooks singing its praises.
 Green tea consumption is associated with weight loss, improving associated metabolic risk factors, and a significant reduction in blood pressure.

 A meta-analysis of green tea on anthropometric measurements showed that green tea catechins consumption significantly reduced body mass index (BMI).
 This would be a good dietary approach for obese adults to manage weight and lower the risks of developing hypertension.